cobweb-eu/QA_wps_processes/readme.md

 ## Installation
 ### Docker image installation

 A Docker image with Tomcat, R, 52NorthWPS and the Quality Control processes is available.
-The image is forked from the 52North [tethys_docker](https://github.com/tethysplatform/tethys_docker) and is started in the same way with:
+The image is forked from the 52North [tethys_docker](https://github.com/tethysplatform/tethys_docker), uses 52North WPS 3.3.0 (with some patches applied) is started in the same way with:

     $ sudo docker run -d -p 8080:8080 --name n52wps maptopixel/n52wps-mvn-git